Ekinsley02/Chess-CS386/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions releases available, see the [tags on this repository]([https://github.com/your/project/tags](https://github.com/Ekinsley02/Chess-CS386/releases/tag/Release)).

 ## Authors